 - Read through the whole Bible—fast!
 One summer during college I read through the whole Bible on summer break.
 It was incredible to see the broad strokes and big picture of the Bible in this way.

 - Study something specific: God’s holiness; pride; trust.
-Look for Bible studies you can use.
+Look for Bible studies online you can use.

 - Bonus!
 If you find an intriguing word use BlueLetterBible or another concordance program to delve deeper into the original meaning of the word.
 I did that with a study on God’s glory and suffering and it was awesome!